If your team tracks work across multiple tools, that means you’ve got multiple streams of data—and potentially a complex workflow to bring together.

 Like any other facet of your workflow, your sync set-up will be specific to you and your team’s needs —whether you need to sync data between bases, or from an external tool via a sync integration.

-You have the flexibility to sync from one source or multiple sources to the same destination, and determine what is synced, and how frequently.
+You have the flexibility to sync from one source or multiple sources to the same destination, or even bi-directionally between two bases.
+In whatever scenario works best, you determine what is synced, and how frequently.

-Let’s explore two different ways to set up a sync, depending on your workflow needs:
+Let’s explore three different ways to set up a sync, depending on your workflow needs:

 The most straightforward way to sync your information is from a single source.
 This is useful when you need to break down data silos between bases, or bring in data from an important tool in your workflow.